Montrose railway station: Facilities

 The station is equipped with a ticket office, toilets, a car park, bike racks and a payphone adjacent to platform 1.
 Both platforms have benches and help points, whilst platform 2 has a shelter, and are linked by a step-free access footbridge.

 Passenger volume

 The statistics cover twelve month periods that start in April.

 Services

+The station is served by four train operating companies: